 How much does Canada spend on health care?

-Source: National Health Expenditure Database, Canadian Institute for Health Information, National Health Expenditure Database, 1975 to 2015.
+Source: National Health Expenditure Database, Canadian Institute for Health Information

-- Health expenditure is forecast to represent 10.9% of Canada’s gross domestic product (GDP) in 2015, a share that has fallen gradually in the past few years, following the recession in 2009.
+- Health expenditure is forecast to represent 11.1% of Canada’s gross domestic product (GDP) in 2016, a share that is lower than in the past, following the recession in 2009.

-- Viewed in the context of the last 40 years, recent growth trends appear similar to those experienced in the mid-1990s.
+- Viewed in the context of the last 40+ years, recent growth trends appear similar to that experienced in the mid-1990s.